psu13/mutable-hakyll/posts/aieeek.md

 I will admit to being sympathetic to position (2).
 But it's probably not true.
 These things unquestionably understand and generate text at a higher level than previous systems.
 And they seem spooky good at doing certain kinds of translation from one language system (e.g. English) to another (e.g. scripting languages for webs sites, or whatever).

-On the other hand I hae no sympathy whatsoever for position (1).
-I think we can discuss my position in the spectrum using one particular class of canned examples that keep coming up in the discourse: LLMs are good at taking tests and doing homework.
+I understand the hard liners who want nothing in the computer systems that they use to have been generated from these models.
+There are reasons I would feel similarly.
+But it's a bit unhinged to deny the things that these models are in fact good at.
+But of course most of the anti-LLM discourse insists on taking only the maximal position against, because that's the easiest thing to scream into the Internet.
+Sigh.

+On the other hand I find position (1) completely and utterly unhinged.
+First I will invoke Amdahl's law and say that even if the machine were _perfectly right_ and 100x as fast as the human at all the computery things in the human's job, it probably _still_ would not be a reasonable replacement because even the most computery job is actually mostly about interacting with humans in some kind of real time and space.
+And there is no evidence that the bots can do the social part of the job yet.
+I know the nerds don't think this really exists, but the nerds are wrong.

+There are so many other fronts along which to have this argument that I don't even really know where to start.
+But let's start with this: "but the models are so good at taking tests that we give college students", etc.

+My feeling about this is that the standardized tests in fact have never been a good measure of competence or ability.
+They've mostly been a lazy and easy to grade measure.

+Now, unquestionably the fact that the models can read and understand the questions and also generate answers that make sense is a pretty large leap forward.
+But let's not kid ourselves about what the tests themselves mean.
+If the computers get really good at those then we have to change the tests to be things that actually reflect real ability.
+Probably with pens on paper, and no Internet.
+The horror.

 ### Part 3: Ignore The Vibes